What Is Keto? A Beginner’s Guide to the Ketogenic Diet

 Before Beginning Keto

 Once you’ve gotten the OK to begin keto from your primary health care provider, it‘s a good idea to be completely prepared before jumping right in.
+Develop a game plan, in conjunction with advice from your health care provider, that is right for you.

 First, get on a good multivitamin.
 While on keto, you may miss out on some of the essential vitamins and minerals you need to maintain a healthy you.
 Try to find a multivitamin that is targeted for your age range and sex.